DashineePARMANUM/Data_Projects_Portfolio/README.md

 Even after completing them, I continue to refine these projects, finding small mistakes, rewording explanations, and tweaking code in an effort to perfect my work and deepen my understanding

 ## Projects Overview
-Below is a snapshot of some of my key projects.
-Each project folder contains a description, datasets, code/scripts, visualizations, and a report.

 | Project | Tools | Description |
 |---------|-------|-------------|